gitnew2018/My-OpenPeriscope/README.md

 * Saved broadcasts now have prefixes:PV_ PR_ R_(private, partial replay, replay) (drkchange24)
 * Update state of broadcasts, updating thumbnails is optional (drkchange25)
 * Seach by @username not only by user id (drkchange26)
-* Screenlist now displayed differently by default (drkchange01)
+* Screenlist now changed to screenPreviewer (drkchange01)
 * Added input field to download manager to quickly download from web link (drkchange27)

 ### Using as standalone application